 Start with the uncomfortable part.
 There is no published minimum hull thickness for a privately owned narrowboat.
 None.
 The figure most often quoted in the yard, "4mm at survey", has no formal standing in any code or regulation.
 An IIMS discussion paper by Tom Keeling and Peter Brookes, both inland surveyors, found that surveyor opinion on the acceptable minimum "varies wildly", with some quoting 3mm, some a percentage loss, and some declining to name a figure at all.1

-The 25% wastage allowance you may have heard is real, but it is borrowed.
+The 25% wastage allowance often quoted is real, but it is borrowed.
 It comes from commercial vessel survey practice, usually cited via MCA fishing-vessel guidance, not from any narrowboat code.
 Applying it to a private steel boat is a surveyor's choice, not a rule.
 The same paper records insurers running entirely different thresholds from each other: one declines a 5mm hull showing pitting, another applies a blanket number, a third reflects historic practice with no stated basis at all.

-Know what "original" was before you call anything wastage
+Establish what "original" was before calling anything wastage

 Narrowboats are commonly built to a shorthand such as 10/6/4 or 10/6/5/4: roughly 10mm baseplate, 6mm hull sides, then 5mm or 6mm cabin sides and 4mm roof.
 Treat that as a convention, not a guarantee.
 Builders vary, cabin sides are often 6mm, and older boats vary enormously.
 A 1980s Springer might have started life at 6mm or less on the bottom.
-The build certificate or the builder's specification governs, and without it you cannot calculate percentage loss honestly, because you do not know the starting point.
-State the nominal where you know it, and say so plainly when you do not.
+The build certificate or the builder's specification governs, and without it percentage loss cannot be calculated honestly, because the starting point is unknown.
+State the nominal where it is known, and say so plainly where it is not.

 The instrument, and what defeats it

-Two techniques sit inside the gauge in your hand.
+Two techniques sit inside the gauge.
 Single-echo measures from a bare, clean metal surface through couplant, so it means grinding the blacking back to bright steel at each test point.
-Multiple-echo, the method in a Cygnus and the reason it dominates narrowboat work, gates on consecutive steel back-wall echoes, so it reads a reliable metal thickness straight through normal coating systems: a few millimetres of paint, bitumen or epoxy, with the blacking left intact.3 That is what you want on a survey.
+Multiple-echo, the method in a Cygnus and the reason it dominates narrowboat work, gates on consecutive steel back-wall echoes, so it reads a reliable metal thickness straight through normal coating systems with the blacking left intact: up to around 3 mm of paint, bitumen or epoxy in standard mode, and up to about 20 mm where the gauge offers a deep-coat setting.3 That is what a survey needs.
 Fast coverage, no damage, no argument with a broker about grinding patches on a freshly blacked hull.

 Either way, the number is only as good as the metrology behind it, and that is the part a casual operator skips.
-Set the gauge to steel velocity (around 5920 m/s); a mis-set velocity quietly falsifies every reading you take.
-Verify the instrument against a reference of known thickness, a cal block or step wedge, at the start and again through the job, and record that you did.
+Set the gauge to steel velocity (around 5920 m/s); a mis-set velocity quietly falsifies every reading taken.
+Verify the instrument against a reference of known thickness, a cal block or step wedge, at the start and again through the job, and record that it was done.
 Use enough couplant; with multiple-echo a dry or starved contact will not lock at all rather than quietly read low, so a missing reading is the warning, not a wrong one.
-Where you do grind a patch for single-echo, that bare spot is itself a finding to note.
+Where a patch is ground back for single-echo, that bare spot is itself a finding to note.
 A defensible UT survey is one where the reader can see the gauge was set right and checked, not just that a figure was written down.

 Multiple-echo is not infallible, and its failures are informative.
 It needs two clean back-wall echoes to settle, and it will refuse or mislead where the back face is heavily pitted, where laminated rust or scale sits on the inside of the plate, or where spray-foam insulation breaks the acoustic path from within.
 Blistered blacking and thick, multi-layered old bitumen at the waterline, the everyday culprit, do the same.
 A broad, dished area of loss reads low and clean, but a sharp, narrow pit may refuse to lock at all, and that refusal is itself the finding: it usually means the back wall is no longer flat.
-Record which mode you used and flag any zone the instrument could not read, exactly as the condition survey an underwriter relies on expects you to log what could not be assessed rather than quietly pass over it.
+Record which mode was used and flag any zone the instrument could not read, exactly as the condition survey an underwriter relies on expects everything unassessed to be logged rather than quietly passed over.

 The grid: hunt the minimum, not the mean

 Here is the single habit that would have caught the boat at the top of this piece.
 Corrosion on steel is rarely uniform.
-You get general wastage, where a whole plate thins evenly, and you get pitting, where the average looks healthy but isolated craters drive deep.
+There is general wastage, where a whole plate thins evenly, and there is pitting, where the average looks healthy but isolated craters drive deep.
 A gauge swept casually across a plate reports something near the mean.
 The mean is not what sinks a boat.
 The deepest pit is.

 So the grid is not decoration.
-Take a structured pattern of readings across each plate, several per plate as a baseline and far more where you are suspicious, and within a worrying area close the spacing right down to chase the lowest figure.
+Take a structured pattern of readings across each plate, several per plate as a baseline and far more wherever there is cause for suspicion, and within a worrying area close the spacing right down to chase the lowest figure.
 A thorough narrowboat hull commonly runs to dozens, sometimes low hundreds, of points.
-Report the minimum you find in each zone, not an average, and state how many readings the zone rests on.
+Report the minimum found in each zone, not an average, and state how many readings the zone rests on.
 One low number among twenty is not noise to be smoothed away.
 It is the finding.

 Prioritise the zones the first diagram flags, because corrosion has favourite places.
 The waterline band wets and dries and stays oxygenated, and it is a frequent perforation site on the topsides.
 It is exactly where the metre-long band on our 1992 boat ran.
 The baseplate corrodes from two sides at once: the canal bed below, and, more insidiously, trapped bilge water sitting under the ballast inside, where nobody looks and where the loss is often worse than on the visible outer face.
 The bow rake takes grounding damage and loses its blacking first.
 Add the swim and uxter plate at the stern, the chine welds where base and side wastage compound, the steel around skin fittings and the weed hatch, and any plate near a tired anode.
 Test alongside welds rather than on them: weld metal's coarse grain scatters the beam, and readings taken each side of a weld also catch the heat-affected zone, where corrosion tends to concentrate.
 A clean sweep of the easy midships sides while the bilge baseplate and the chines go unread is precisely how a boat passes a survey and then fails one.

-You now have a table of minima by zone.
-Classify, and show your working.
+That produces a table of minima by zone.
+Classify, and show the working.
 Separate general wastage (a whole zone down a millimetre, gradual, monitorable) from isolated deep pitting (a 2.9mm crater in otherwise sound plate, far more urgent), because the two carry different consequences at the same reading.
 And weigh whether the loss is live or historic: two plates measuring 4mm grade differently if one sits under sound blacking and the other is actively weeping at the waterline, as ours was.

 Use the standard Category A, B and C framework and tie each grade to the measured number, not to a private rule of thumb.
 Plate at or near perforation, or so wasted the insurer is likely to require remedial work, is a Category A finding the buyer must act on.
 The band on our 1992 boat belonged there, and the original survey never graded it because it never measured it.
-Significant wastage that warrants closer monitoring, a defined re-survey interval, or an overplating quote is Category B, a band wide enough that you should say which end of it you mean.
+Significant wastage that warrants closer monitoring, a defined re-survey interval, or an overplating quote is Category B, a band wide enough that the report should say which end of it is meant.
 Light, early loss against the original specification, with no structural concern, is Category C, recorded as a baseline for the next survey to measure against.
-Where you apply a threshold, name it and name its source, so the reader can see it is a judgement and not a law.
+Where a threshold is applied, name it and name its source, so the reader can see it is a judgement and not a law.

 One decision sits behind all of it: drydock or afloat.
 A proper UT grid wants the boat out of the water so the external shell is reachable.
-Afloat, you are limited to internal readings through bilge access and floor plates, the external below-waterline plating is out of reach, and you must say so.
+Afloat, readings are limited to internal access through bilges and floor plates, the external below-waterline plating is out of reach, and the report must say so.
 It is also worth one line for the buyer's benefit: a valid Boat Safety Scheme certificate says nothing about hull thickness, so it is no substitute for this.
-The same discipline that makes a keel attachment finding hold up under challenge applies here, and the hull condition you record drives the boat's valuation and insurability directly.
+The same discipline that makes a keel attachment finding hold up under challenge applies here, and the hull condition recorded drives the boat's valuation and insurability directly.
 The evidence chain is the deliverable.

 Footnotes